suchayarj/WhatsOnYourFace...BeHonest/README.md

     <img src= "imgs/halfyelpreview.png">
     </p>

+**APPLY MAKEUP DATESET TO THE MODEL**
 - Since One Class Classification SVM is an unsupervised learning, the confusion matrix for the model on Sephora prediction is not avaiable.
 But with nu = 0.1 on the training dataset, I can be confident that there's at most 10% error in the prediction. **Please note that nu can be adjusted per business use case.

 **CONCLUSION**
-- It seems like the only evidently difference between authentic and non-authentioc groups is the length of the reviews
+- Apparent difference between authentic and fake reviews are:
+    - Length of the reviews: Fake reviews tend to be shorter than Authentic reviews
+    - Type of words used: Fake reviews contained more positives like

 **FUTURE WORK**